codeplaysoftware/computecpp-sdk/samples/README.md

 `simple-local-barrier.cpp`        | Basic use of local barriers in device code.
 `using-function-objects.cpp`      | Using function objects as kernels in SYCL.
 `template-function-object.cpp`    | Using template function objects as kernels in SYCL.
-`reduction.cpp`                   | Example of a reduction operation in SYCL.
-A good of memory management in SYCL.
+`reduction.cpp`                   | Exemplifies good memory management in SYCL by implementing a reduction operation.
 `matrix-multiply.cpp`             | Tiled matrix multiplication - comparing SYCL and OpenMP implementations.
 `simple-private-memory.cpp`       | Utilizing private memory on a device using the hierarchical API in SYCL.
 `images.cpp`                      | Basic use of SYCL image and sampler objects.